-Moreover, you need to list the customers and firms based on your ICP, research about the common links between the customers, and filter out key people that you need to target.
+Moreover, you need to list the customers and firms based on your ICP, research the common links between the customers, and filter out key people you need to target.

 The second in line aspect that you need to be sure about before you begin social media marketing is the core values of the campaign.
 This should include everything that you need from your SMM campaign.